eggzilla/ClustalParser/README.md

 Mlocarna is a multiple sequence alignment tool for RNA sequences with secondary structure output.
-For more information on molocarna refer to <http://www.clustal.org/>.
+For more information on mlocarna refer to <http://www.bioinf.uni-freiburg.de/Software/LocARNA/>.

 4 types of output are parsed